 Karine Woldhuis once asked Jesus for an adventurous life and he answered that prayer.
 From mission work in the Ecuadorian Andes with her husband John and their three kids to their current pastoral ministry at Wahroonga Presbyterian – the Lord has brought them many opportunities to serve Him in varied contexts.
 Karine continues to work with SIM as co-lead of For Freedom, SIM’s global anti-trafficking ministry, and is a Professional Pastoral Supervisor.
 She holds qualifications in Business, Theology, Social Development and Professional Supervision.
 Karine enjoys walking and cooking new recipes – especially when they work out.

-Amy Butler Amy Butler holds a degree in Communication and is a graduate of Christ College.
+Amy Butler holds a degree in Communication and is a graduate of Christ College.
 She resides in the rural town of Parkes with her husband, Adrian, and their four children who are home educated.
-She enjoys the fellowship of the saints at Parkes Presbyterian Church and has interests in education, discipleship and simple Christian living.
+She enjoys the fellowship of the saints at Parkes Presbyterian Church and has interests in education, discipleship and intentional Christian living.

 Lucy Han attends Gracepoint Presbyterian Church, where she serves as a youth leader.
 She is a commercial lawyer with experience in corporate governance.
 She has developed a genuine interest in utilizing technology to support Christians from various cultural backgrounds and age groups, aiding them in their understanding and practice of faith.